 This two-day section is a new initiative as in 2019 it will be organised for the first time as an additional section of the InnoRail Conference.

 We are inviting leading professionals of railway operators from V4 countries, neighbouring EU member states, and other West Balkan states for a professional exchange.
-Within that forum they may share challenges they face, results they achieved, as well as they take with regard to future developments in the region.
+Within that forum they may share challenges they face, results they achieved, as well as they do some common thinking with regard to future developments in the region.

 One of the top issues is the high-speed railway link between V4 countries.
 Guest speakers from British, German and French high-speed railways will present their perspectives.
 The reconstruction of the Budapest-Belgrade railway line will also be subject to talks.

 Governments of V4 countries think in terms of a greater development region beyond their own borders.
 Therefore we, too, intend to expand professional cooperation beyond the V4 region.

 To start that process we intend to provide a venue for sharing knowledge and innovation results, thus furthering railway related EU objectives such as the implementation of mutual interoperability.
 This objective aiming at a safe, modern, environment-friendly and fast European railway network will also strenghten the economy of V4 countries amongst member states.

 While in terms of economic growth the Visegrad Group may be described as a motor of EU development, they find themselves in a competitive disadvantage with regard to the development level of infrastructure networks.
 After the West Balkans, that region has the grestest number of speed restrictions and other shortcomings of the technical condition, uniformity and level of digitalisation of railways.